openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 + For `generic` cameras, you will need to use the config `ffmpegInput` to provide a HTTP or RTSP URL.
 + Supply a folder that the openhab user has write permissions for to the config `ffmpegOutput`.
 + Set a valid `serverPort` as the default value of -1 will turn this feature off.
-+ Consider using a SSD/HDD or a tmpfs (ram drive) can be used if you only have micro SD/flash based storage.
++ Consider using a SSD/HDD, zram location, or a tmpfs (ram drive) can be used if you only have micro SD/flash based storage.

 ### Ram Drive Setup